-- G. Communication.
+- appointment in Summer Session 1, which begins at the end of the Spring term.
+All of the above rules for leave time apply to both terms of all summer appointments. - G. Communication.
 Graduate students are recommended to check their mailboxes once daily for printed information from the department.
 However the primary means of communication in the Chemistry Department is email.
 Email must be checked at least every day unless the student is too sick to do so or is taking approved leave.
 Graduate students are required to read email messages sent to them by any member of the faculty or staff affiliated with the Department of Chemistry, College of Science, or the Graduate School. - H. Tutoring.
 The Department recognizes that tutoring undergraduates is a valued service and a wholesome activity because it promotes learning for both the tutor and the client.
-Therefore the Department allows tutoring (as a modification of the assistantship agreement) subject to the following conditions:

-1. Conflict of Interest.
+Therefore the Department allows tutoring (as a modification of the assistantship agreement) subject to the following conditions: - 1.
+Conflict of Interest.
 A graduate teaching assistant (GTA) may not accept fees to tutor any student enrolled in any section of a course that the GTA is currently teaching.
 In other words, you may not tutor, for a fee, any student in one of your own present lab sections.
 This restriction includes organic lab sections in which you serve as a floater or leader.
 Also, if you are assigned to grade exams for a lecture course, you may not participate in the grading of any exams submitted by a student with whom you have a tutoring relationship.
-You must dismiss yourself from grading that student's paper(s).

-2. First-year graduate students are not permitted to work as tutors at all during their first twelve months in residence.

-3. Time Limit.
-A graduate assistant, whether funded on GTA or GRA, must notify his or her research advisor before working as a tutor more than four hours in any given seven-day interval.
+You must dismiss yourself from grading that student's paper(s). - 2.
+First-year graduate students are not permitted to work as tutors at all during their first twelve months in residence. - 3.
+Time Limit.
+A graduate assistant, whether funded on GTA or GRA, must notify their research advisor before working as a tutor more than four hours in any given seven-day interval.
 Thus, if you want to work more than four hours tutoring during the week before final exams, you should send your advisor an email to explain those plans.
-It is hoped that disagreements about the amount of tutoring that you are allowed to do can be worked out between you and your advisor.

-4. Subordination to University Policy.
+It is hoped that disagreements about the amount of tutoring that you are allowed to do can be worked out between you and your advisor. - 4.
+Subordination to University Policy.
 Tutoring for hire is considered external work.
-All University employment and consulting policies apply fully to GTAs working as tutors.

-5. Tutor Lists.
+All University employment and consulting policies apply fully to GTAs working as tutors. - 5.
+Tutor Lists.
 The department provides lists of people who are interested in serving as tutors, one list for general chemistry, and one for organic chemistry.
 The department guarantees neither the availability nor the competence of any of their listed tutors.
-(Listing by the department is not to be interpreted as an endorsement.)

-6. Training and Supervision.
-The department does not supervise the tutors, nor does the department provide them with training specific to tutoring.

-7. Tutoring Fees.
+(Listing by the department is not to be interpreted as an endorsement.) - 6.
+Training and Supervision.
+The department does not supervise the tutors, nor does the department provide them with training specific to tutoring. - 7.
+Tutoring Fees.
 The tutor and the client must agree to the tutoring arrangements and fees.
 The Department does not monitor or enforce these agreements.
 It is recommended that you "get it in writing" (for example, by saving the email in which the student agrees to the tutor's fee).
-The tutor is responsible for collecting his or her own fees.
+The tutor is responsible for collecting their own fees.
 Tutors who have trouble collecting fees they are owed should contact the university police.
 The department does not collect any portion of tutoring fees.